lumbric/ugly-surprises/presentation/notes.rst

 Source: https://github.com/satwikkansal/wtfpython#-is-is-not-what-it-is

 So some things are so similar that we call them equal, some are actually identical and therefore unique.
-Others are following Heracalitus and not even equal to itself:
+Others are following Heraclitus (the Greek philosopher who said "No man ever steps in the same river twice") and not even equal to itself:

 >>> from river import river